Tax Planning Strategies to Shift Income To Lower Brackets

 Smart tax planning will save you money in retirement.

+No one wants to pay more than they have to during tax season.
 In order to engage in tax planning that can reduce the amount of tax you will owe, you must understand how the tax brackets work.

 How Tax Brackets Work

 Here’s a quick primer on how tax rates work.
 This is an example for married couples filing jointly (2017 rates):

 - Every dollar of taxable income between 0 and $18,650 is taxed at a 10% rate.